How To Determine Personal Goals In Therapy

 - Understand thoughts, feelings, and behaviors

 Through therapy, people can better understand themselves, improve their ability to carry out daily functions, and enhance their well-being.
-While these are often the overarching goals of talk therapy, many people benefit from setting individualized goals for areas where they’d like to improve.
+While these are often the overarching goals and most common reasons people may be seeking therapy, many people benefit from setting individualized goals for areas where they’d like to improve.

 How do I figure out my goals in therapy?

-Setting new goals for therapy requires some self-reflection and insight.
+Setting therapy goals requires some self-reflection and insight.
 If it’s too hard to set specific and actionable goals, consider bringing it up with your therapist.
-They can help you brainstorm and develop both short and long-term goals.
+A good therapist can help you brainstorm and develop both short and long-term goals.

 SMART goals are goals that are: